-HMRC's Let Property Campaign (LPC) has been open since 9 September 2013 with no announced end date.
-It is the published voluntary-disclosure route for residential landlords (UK and non-UK resident) with undisclosed rental income.
-Twelve years into the campaign, the LPC remains the operationally dominant route for accidental landlords, inheritance recipients with a year or two of unreported rent, long-term landlords whose returns omitted rental income on one property in a multi-property portfolio, and ex-tenants who have moved back into a property after a let-out period and now realise the historic rents were taxable.
+If you have rental income you never declared, the Let Property Campaign is almost certainly the cheapest way out, and the clock is working against you the longer you leave it.
+HMRC's Let Property Campaign (LPC), open since 9 September 2013 with no announced end date, is the published voluntary-disclosure route for residential landlords (UK and non-UK resident) with undisclosed rental income.
+Twelve years in, it still fits most people who find themselves here: accidental landlords, those who inherited a property and have a year or two of unreported rent, long-term landlords whose returns quietly omitted the income from one property in a larger portfolio, and former tenants who moved back in after letting out and have only now realised the historic rents were taxable.

-The LPC is not a standalone statutory regime.
+The LPC is not a standalone statutory regime, which matters more than it sounds.
 It sits within the existing Schedule 41 of the Finance Act 2008 (failure-to-notify) penalty framework and the Schedule 24 of the Finance Act 2007 (inaccuracy) penalty framework.
-The campaign unlocks unprompted-disclosure mitigation floors for taxpayers who self-correct via the LPC channel rather than waiting for HMRC discovery.
-The route operates under TMA 1970 section 7 (notification of chargeability), with discovery time limits at sections 34 and 36 governing the disclosure period.
+What it gives you is access to the unprompted-disclosure mitigation floors, the lower penalty bands you only reach by self-correcting before HMRC comes knocking.
+The route operates under TMA 1970 section 7 (notification of chargeability), with discovery time limits at sections 34 and 36 fixing how many years back you have to go.

-This page is the orientation read for the LPC cluster.
-It covers the definitional scope, the three-step Notify-Disclose-Pay process with the 90-day window, the penalty architecture including the distinction between Schedule 41 and Schedule 24 mitigation floors (the load-bearing point that the 12-month qualifier sits on Schedule 41 paragraph 13 only, not on Schedule 24 paragraph 10), the offshore Category 2 and Category 3 uplifts, the discovery time-limit framework, and the boundary against the Digital Disclosure Service (DDS), the Worldwide Disclosure Facility (WDF), and Code of Practice 9 (CoP9) routes.
+The decisions that actually change your bill are: whether you fall under Schedule 41 or Schedule 24 (the 12-month qualifier sits on Schedule 41 paragraph 13 only, not on Schedule 24 paragraph 10), whether any offshore Category 2 or Category 3 uplift bites, how far back the discovery time limits reach, and whether the LPC is even the right door versus the Digital Disclosure Service (DDS), the Worldwide Disclosure Facility (WDF), or Code of Practice 9 (CoP9).
+Each of those is below.

 The statutory architecture LPC sits inside

 - TMA 1970 section 7: the chargeability-notification obligation.
-A taxpayer with new chargeability to income tax (including new rental income) must notify HMRC within 6 months of the end of the tax year in which liability arose.
-Failure to notify triggers Schedule 41 exposure.
-The LPC is the remediation route for that failure.
+If you have new chargeability to income tax (including new rental income) you must notify HMRC within 6 months of the end of the tax year in which the liability arose.
+Miss that and you are exposed to Schedule 41.
+The LPC is the way to put it right.

 - Schedule 41 FA 2008: the failure-to-notify penalty framework.
 Paragraph 5 sets the maximum penalty bands (30% non-deliberate, 70% deliberate, 100% deliberate-concealed).
-Paragraph 13 sets the mitigation floors on disclosure, including the 12-month qualifier on the 0% non-deliberate unprompted floor (the disclosure must be within 12 months of the tax becoming payable for the 0% floor; otherwise the floor moves up).
+Paragraph 13 sets the mitigation floors on disclosure, including the 12-month qualifier on the 0% non-deliberate unprompted floor: you must disclose within 12 months of the tax becoming payable to reach the 0% floor, otherwise it moves up.

 - Schedule 24 FA 2007: the inaccuracy-penalty framework.
-Applies where the taxpayer HAS filed self-assessment returns but those returns are inaccurate or under-stated.
+This applies where you did file self-assessment returns but those returns are inaccurate or understated.
 Paragraph 4 sets the maximum bands (30% careless, 70% deliberate, 100% deliberate-concealed).
 Paragraph 10 sets the mitigation floors.
-Schedule 24 paragraph 10 has NO 12-month qualifier on the unprompted 0% careless floor; the qualifier exists at Schedule 41 paragraph 13 only.
+Schedule 24 paragraph 10 has no 12-month qualifier on the unprompted 0% careless floor; that qualifier exists at Schedule 41 paragraph 13 only.

-The Schedule 41 versus Schedule 24 distinction is the most operationally significant feature of LPC penalty analysis.
-A landlord who has NEVER filed an SA return for the relevant rental years sits in Schedule 41 (failure to notify).
-A landlord who has filed SA returns but understated the rental income sits in Schedule 24 (inaccuracy).
-The two regimes produce different mitigation profiles, and the 12-month qualifier on the Schedule 41 unprompted 0% non-deliberate floor can move the floor by tens of percentage points depending on the year-by-year timing of the disclosure.
+Which schedule you land in is the single biggest driver of what you pay.
+Never filed an SA return for the rental years, and you sit in Schedule 41 (failure to notify); filed but understated the rental income, and you sit in Schedule 24 (inaccuracy).
+The two regimes mitigate differently, and the 12-month qualifier on the Schedule 41 unprompted 0% non-deliberate floor can swing your floor by tens of percentage points purely on the year-by-year timing of when you disclose.

 Eligibility: who can and cannot use the LPC

-The LPC is for residential landlords with undisclosed rental income.
-The scope is precise.
-Sessions writing on LPC must hold the eligibility line:
+The LPC is for residential landlords with undisclosed rental income, and the scope is precise.
+Here is where you fit, and where you do not:

-- Trusts: OUTSIDE scope.
-Undisclosed rental income held through a trust uses the SA900 amendment route or the DDS, not the LPC.
-Trust-registration obligations under the Trust Registration Service operate separately.
+- If the income sits in a trust, the LPC does not apply.
+You disclose through the SA900 amendment route or the DDS, and trust-registration obligations under the Trust Registration Service run separately.

-- Commercial-property landlords: OUTSIDE scope.
+- If you let commercial property, the LPC does not apply.
 Disclosure for commercial-property rental uses the DDS.

-The line between UK-source and offshore-source rental can be technical at the margin.
-A property physically located in the UK and let to UK tenants is UK-source regardless of whether the landlord is resident in Spain, France, or Canada.
-A property physically located overseas is offshore-source even if the landlord is UK-resident and the rent is paid into a UK bank account.
-The location of the property, not the location of the landlord or the location of the rent payment, drives the routing decision.
+That UK-source versus offshore-source line can get technical at the edges, so be clear on the test.
+A property physically in the UK and let to UK tenants is UK-source even if you live in Spain, France, or Canada.
+A property physically overseas is offshore-source even if you are UK-resident and the rent lands in a UK bank account.
+It is the location of the property, not where you live or where the rent is paid, that decides the route.

 The three-step process: Notify, Disclose, Pay